Please expand the sections below for more information.

 - Compulsory research methods and policy analysis courses (1.5 credits)

 - Prospectus Seminar and public defence of a research prospectus (1.0 credits)

-- Dissertation (5 credits)
+- Dissertation (0 credit)

-- Successful completion of the language requirement.
+Plus: Successful completion of the second language proficiency requirement.

 - Required field courses (3) (1.5 credit);

 - ECON course in declared field, as offered by the School (0.5 credit);